time-loop/cdk-jump-box/README.md

 # SSH over Session Manager
 Host i-* mi-*
   ProxyCommand sh -c "aws ssm start-session --target %h --document-name AWS-StartSSHSession --parameters 'portNumber=%p'"
+  # Keep connection from closing on you due to agressive SSM timeouts, but close it when the other side stops caring
+  TCPKeepAlive yes
+  ServerAliveInterval 15
+  # Never Forward agents to remove machines you don't know
+  ForwardAgent no
+  # If you need to scp or portforward a lot, using a control channle will help.
+Be sure to create the ControlPath first
+  # ControlMaster auto
+  # ControlPath ~/.ssh/control/%C
+  # ControlPersist 30

 ```

 3. Get the SSH key such as `~/.ssh/myAccount-MyStackJump.pem`: